schuhschuh/AnimationToolkit/README.md

 Does the same as the [Crop Animation](#crop-animation) Folder Action, but always outputs a sequence of PNG images, where all frames of an animation are cropped using the bounding box which covers the object in all frames of the animation.
+The cropped animations can be found in the `Cropped Animation (Same Box PNG)` subfolder.